S3 method for class 'input_mats'

 An object of class input_mats contains input matrices for simulating a statistical model.
 Consists of (i) input matrices, X, and (ii) metadata used to index each matrix in X.

-Once created, an input_mats object can be converted to a data.table with as.data.table(), which is a helpful way to check that the object is as expected.
+Once created, an input_mats object can be converted to a data.table::data.table with as.data.table(), which is a helpful way to check that the object is as expected.
 The print() method summarizes the object and prints it to the console.

 More details are provided under "Details" below.